ivancerovina/nest-next-template/README.md

 A full-stack TypeScript monorepo template featuring NestJS back-end, Next.js front-end, and shared packages for type-safe communication between services.

+## NOTICE
+This repo is still in making, and the README is inaccurate.
+Use at your own risk until stable.

 ## Tech Stack

 | Layer         | Technology                                 |